 order-reviewon viewing pending orders for approval

-When a triggering activity occurs, the EHR notifies each CDS service registered for the activity.
+When a triggering activity occurs, the CDS Client notifies each CDS service registered for the activity.
 These services must then provide near-real-time feedback about the triggering event.
-Each service gets basic details about the EHR
+Each service gets basic details about the clinical workflow

 context (via the

 service-specific data are required (via the

 Each CDS service can return any number of cards in response to the hook.
 Cards convey some combination of text (information card), alternative suggestions (suggestion card), and links to apps or reference materials (app link card).
 A user sees these cards — one or more of each type — embedded in the workflow, and can interact with them as follows:

 information card: provides text for the user to read.